Mayonnaisu/manga-image-translator/README.md

 - Sort input folders in natural order
 - Use recommended configurations by default
 - Disable some functions in order to bypass errors
+- Clean up result folder except for log file by default

 > [!WARNING]
 > **The installer only supports Windows 10 & 11.**